BioVanguard Autonomy logo

 Digital traceability

-Every production batch receives a unique digital identifier creating a complete, auditable chain of custody from biomass origin to carbon credit issuance.
+Every biomass batch receives a unique digital identifier creating a complete, auditable chain of custody from harvest site to storage cell to carbon credit issuance.

 Each batch record links